tinkerbell/operator/README.md

 out of the box as a community and what we do not.

 ## Installation
-Kubetink can be installed on a Kubernetes cluster using `kubectl`:
+The operator can be installed on a Kubernetes cluster using `kubectl`:

 ```shell
 kubectl apply -f ./deploy/tinkerbell.yaml